GreenmaskIO/greenmask/docs/configuration.md

 7. The output format (json or text)
 8. Specifies whether to validate the current schema with the previous and print the differences if any.
 9. If set to `true`, transformation output will be only with the transformed columns and primary keys
-10. If set to then all the warnings be printed
+10. If set to `true` then all the warnings will be printed.
+This only controls printing and does not affect the exit code.
+11. If set to `true`, the validate command exits with a non-zero code when there are any unresolved warnings (warnings-as-errors).
+Warnings listed in `resolved_warnings` are not treated as failures.
+Useful for CI/CD pipelines.

 ## `restore` section